kvnang/frkennyang/src/posts/Pilgrim Prep/index.md

 ### 4. Practice sacrifice
 - Offer up any worries or stress you have to God.
 For example, if packing is difficult, make it a small sacrifice to offer up to God.
 - Try fasting to help you think about God and offer up your daily problems to him.
 This can also prepare you for any hunger or impatience you may feel during your pilgrimage.
-- Tips: Consider stopping eating your favorite food or skipping a meal each week as a form of fasting.
+	- Consider stopping eating your favorite food or skipping a meal each week as a form of fasting.

 ### 5. Learn about the places you will visit
 - Read [my articles](/post/pilgrim/).